microsoft/onnxruntime/docs/reference/compatibility.md

 Newer versions of ONNX Runtime support all models that worked with prior versions, so updates should not break integrations.

 ## Environment compatibility
 ONNX Runtime is not explicitly tested with every variation/combination of environments and dependencies, so this list is not comprehensive.
 Please use this as starting reference.
-For specific questions or requests, please [file an issue](https://github.com/microsoft/onnxruntime/issues) on Github.
+For specific questions or requests, please [file an issue](https://github.com/microsoft/onnxruntime/issues) on GitHub.

 ### Platforms